Data Centers in Palmas

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs) Public peering is limited within Palmas.
-Most traffic exchange is handled through private peering arrangements or is routed through the major national IXs located in São Paulo and Rio de Janeiro.
+Internet Exchange Points (IXPs): Public peering is limited within Palmas itself.
+Most network traffic is exchanged through private peering arrangements or is routed through the major national internet exchanges located in São Paulo.

 Power Analysis